alpacahq/pymarketstore/README.md

 ## Query

-`pymkts.Client#query(symbols, timeframe, attrgroup, start=None, end=None, limit=None, limit_from_start=False)`
+`pymkts.Client.query(symbols, timeframe, attrgroup, start=None, end=None, limit=None, limit_from_start=False)`

 You can build parameters using `pymkts.Params`.

-- symbols: string for a single symbol or a list of symbol string for multi-symbol query
+- `symbols`: string for a single symbol or a list of symbol string for multi-symbol query
-- timeframe: timeframe string
+- `timeframe`: timeframe string
-- attrgroup: attribute group string.  symbols, timeframe and attrgroup compose a bucket key to query in the server
+- `attrgroup`: attribute group string.  symbols, timeframe and attrgroup compose a bucket key to query in the server
-- start: unix epoch second (int), datetime object or timestamp string.
+- `start`: unix epoch second (int), datetime object or timestamp string.
 The result will include only data timestamped equal to or after this time.
-- end: unix epoch second (int), datetime object or timestamp string.
+- `end`: unix epoch second (int), datetime object or timestamp string.
 The result will include only data timestamped equal to or before this time.
-- limit: the number of records to be returned, counting from either start or end boundary.
+- `limit`: the number of records to be returned, counting from either start or end boundary.
-- limit_from_start: boolean to indicate `limit` is from the start boundary.
-Defaults to False.
+- `limit_from_start`: boolean to indicate `limit` is from the start boundary.
+Defaults to `False`.

 Pass one or multiple instances of `Params` to `Client.query()`.
 It will return `QueryReply` object which holds internal numpy array data returned from the server.

 ## Write

-`pymkts.Client#write(data, tbk)`
+`pymkts.Client.write(data, tbk)`

-You can write a numpy array to the server via `Client.write()` method.
-The data parameter must be numpy's [recarray type](https://docs.scipy.org/doc/numpy-dev/reference/generated/numpy.recarray.html) with a column named `Epoch` in int64 type at the first column.  `tbk` is the bucket key of the data records.
+You can write data to the server via `Client.write()` method.

+- `data`: Timeseries data to write.
+The supported data types you can write are:
+    - [np.recarray](https://docs.scipy.org/doc/numpy-dev/reference/generated/numpy.recarray.html) with the first column named `Epoch` in int64 type
+    - [pd.Series](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html) with an int64 type index named `Epoch`
+    - [pd.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) with an int64 type index named `Epoch`
+- `tbk`: the bucket key (as a string) of the data records.

 ## List Symbols

-`pymkts.Client#list_symbols()`
+`pymkts.Client.list_symbols()`

 The list of all symbols stored in the server are returned.

 ## Server version

-`pymkts.Client#server_version()`
+`pymkts.Client.server_version()`

 Returns a string of Marketstore-Version header from a server response.

 ## Streaming

 If the server supports WebSocket streaming, you can connect to it using `pymkts.StreamConn` class.
-For convenience, you can call `pymkts.Client#stream()` to obtain the instance with the same server information as REST client.
+For convenience, you can call `pymkts.Client.stream()` to obtain the instance with the same server information as REST client.

 Once you have this instance, you will set up some event handles by